nachocarracedo/Santader_kaggle_stacking/README.md

 More detailed info:

-- First, I do some basic feature engineering and after I do feature selection to remove noise (using best features for Gradient Boosting).
+- First, I do some basic feature engineering and after I do feature selection to remove noise (using best features from Gradient Boosting).
 - For first-stage model I used RF Gini, RF Entropy, 2 X Gradient Boosting, and AdaBoost.
 - For second-stage model I tried 3 things: 1) Logistic regression 2) RF 3) Weights on 1st stage models.